Har2yQn78/rtlwarp/README.md

 # rtlwrap

-Correct right-to-left (Persian, Arabic, Hebrew) rendering for terminal programs that do not support it, without any cooperation from the program itself.
+Correct RTL (Persian, Arabic, Hebrew) text in any terminal application.

-rtlwrap is a small PTY wrapper.
-It sits between a command and your terminal, reads the command's output, reshapes the right-to-left runs (bidi reordering plus Arabic/Persian cursive joining into presentation forms), and forwards the corrected text to the terminal.
-Your keystrokes pass through unchanged.
-The wrapped program never knows it is there.
+No patches.
+No plugins.
+No changes to the application or terminal.

+Many terminal applications display Persian, Arabic, and Hebrew backwards or with broken letter joining because most terminals do not implement Unicode bidirectional rendering.

+rtlwrap fixes this by sitting between the application and your terminal.
+It works without modifying either one.

+Just run:

+rtlwrap <command>

+and the output is rendered correctly.

 ## Demo

 ![rtlwrap before and after](pics/TestPic.png)

-Left: a program running under rtlwrap, with Persian in the correct right-to-left order and joined.
-Right: the same program without rtlwrap, where the terminal shows the text in logical order and unjoined.
+**Left:** Claude Code running through `rtlwrap` — Persian is displayed in the correct right-to-left order with proper Arabic letter joining.

+**Right:** The same output without `rtlwrap` — text appears in logical order, making Persian display backwards and unjoined.

 ## Why